SiobhanP1/art-shop-ecommerce-store/README.md

 * Toast alerts inform the user of successful actions such as adding or removing an item from the basket, or the completion of an order.
 * toasts are also used to let the user know when there has been an error and an action cannot be carried out.

+### Custom 404 Error Page

+ADD IMAGE

+### Static Content Pages: Delivery Information & About Page

+ADD PURPOSE AND IMAGES

+### Checkout Page

+### Order Confirmation

+### Stripe Credit Card Payments

 ## Future Features

-* Order confirmation emails to be sent to users after successfully completing a user.
+* Order confirmation emails to be sent to users after successfully completing a purchase.
 * An 'About page.
 * A footer containing important links such as to detailed delivery information and social media pages.